Francis Sheehy-Skeffington: Aftermath

 Francis Sheehy Skeffington, depicted on street art in Dublin, in the neighborhood of Rathmines where he lived and where he was killed.

-Major Sir Francis Vane, who had sought to have Bowen-Colthurst brought to justice, was dishonourably discharged from the British Army in late May 1916, owing to an adverse report about him filed by British high commander Sir John Maxwell about his actions in the Skeffington murder case.
+Major Sir Francis Vane, who had sought to have Bowen-Colthurst brought to justice, was dishonourably discharged from the British Army in late May 1916, owing to an adverse report filed by General Maxwell about Vane's actions in the Skeffington murder case.
 He went on to be involved with the Boy Scouts, then retired from public life in 1927 and died in 1934.

 Captain Bowen-Colthurst spent 19 months at Broadmoor Hospital but he did not change his views on how to deal with suspected rebels.
 He was released under medical supervision on 26 January 1918 and provided with a military pension.
 Bowen-Colthurst emigrated in April 1919 to the Canadian province of British Columbia, where he lived until his death in 1965.
 After a funeral at Our Redeemer Lutheran Church, he was buried in Lakeview Cemetery, Penticton.
 His obituary did not mention his role in the Easter Rising.

-Hanna Sheehy Skeffington was offered financial compensation by the British government in 1916, but she refused it because it came on the condition that she cease to speak and write about the murder.
+Hanna Sheehy-Skeffington was offered financial compensation by the British government in 1916, but she refused it because it came on the condition that she cease to speak and write about the murder.
 She became increasingly nationalist-minded, and supported the Anti-Treaty IRA during the Irish Civil War.
 She refused to send her son Owen to any school with a pro-Treaty ethos, and therefore opted to place him in the secular Sandford Park School when it was founded in 1922.
 Her sister's son Conor Cruise O'Brien was also placed there.
 Hanna died in 1946.

 Owen Sheehy-Skeffington became a lecturer in French at Trinity College, and, beginning in 1954, an Irish Senator.